edsonfsousa/edsonfsousa/README.md

 - 🤝 Contribuite in open-source projects

-- 🚀 Build a stronger career
+- 🚀 Build a solid career

 ### 👾 My Stack:
 These are some of the technologies and tools I work with: